How many students study at the University of New Haven's Tuscany Campus?

 The Study Abroad Office is eligible to participate in a process called 'batch processing'.
 This allows a representative from the Study Abroad Office to submit all visa application materials to the Consulate on the student’s behalf.
 The Study Abroad Office will send out detailed instructions on how to complete the visa forms and submit supporting materials.
 The guidelines provided by the University of New Haven are based on the information we have at the time regarding the visa process.
 It is important to remember, the Consulate can create and/or change their requirements for obtaining a student visa at any time and without prior notification.
 The University of New Haven does not have the ability to change visa requirements, though we are happy to help you in whatever way we can, the decision to issue you a visa rests solely with the consulate or embassy.

 The Study Abroad Office cannot submit visa applications for minors or non-US Citizens.
 Non-US citizens must obtain an appointment with the Italian Consulate and submit their visa application individually.
 The Study Abroad Office will assist, as able, in helping students prepare for their visa appointment.

 What pre-departure preparation is provided by the University of New Haven?

-The Study Abroad Office provides a mandatory pre-departure orientation for all the freshmen going on the program.
-It will take place a day before one of the freshmen orientation sessions (SOAR).
+The Study Abroad Office provides a mandatory pre-departure orientation for all the First-Year students going on the program.
+It will take place a day before one of the first year orientation sessions (SOAR).
 The exact date will be announced.
 Topics covered during pre-departure orientation include: culture shock and homesickness, communicating back home, Italian cultural norms, academics, money, housing, and health and safety.
-It is also a good opportunity for the freshmen going on the study abroad program to get to know one another.
+It is also a good opportunity for the first year students going on the study abroad program to get to know one another.